Saphirah/UnityTogether/README.md

   Multiple users can connect to the same Unity project and see each other's changes live.

 - **Custom Networking Server:**
-  The project includes a robust C# server built with .NET 6.0, specifically tailored for Unity Editor collaboration.
+  The project includes a C# server built with .NET 6.0.

 - **Unity Integration:**
-  Scripts, scenes, and assets are organized for easy integration and extension within any Unity project.
+  Scripts and example scenes are provided for testing out the library.

 ## Getting Started